smarc-project/hyperion-chlorophyll-a-driver/README.md

-# valeport_hyperion_chlorophyll_driver

-ROS 2 driver for Valeport Hyperion Chlorophyll a Fluorometer
+# Valeport Hyperion Chlorophyll a ROS 2 Driver

-## Overview

-This project provides a ROS 2 driver for the Valeport Hyperion Chlorophyll a Fluorometer sensor, used for underwater chlorophyll a measurement.
+This repository contains a ROS 2 driver for the Valeport Hyperion Chlorophyll a Fluorometer sensor, used for underwater chlorophyll a measurement.
 The driver allows for communication between the Hyperion Chlorophyll a sensor and a ROS 2-based system, enabling the integration of chlorophyll a data into robotic applications.

-Link to sensor datasheet: [Valeport Hyperion Chlorophyll a](https://www.valeport.co.uk/products/hyperion-chlorophyll-a/)
+Link to official website of the vendor: [Valeport Hyperion Chlorophyll a](https://www.valeport.co.uk/products/hyperion-chlorophyll-a/)

 ## Installation